-Master of Public Administration/Master of Science in Gerontology
+Dual Degree: Master of Public Administration / Master of Science in Gerontology

-In the MPA/MSG dual degree, students spend their first year taking the required courses in the USC Leonard Davis School of Gerontology.
-The research course GERO 593 Research Methods and the capstone course GERO 555 Integrating Gerontology: A Multidisciplinary Approach, are taken in the USC Leonard Davis School of Gerontology.
-The student begins courses in the Price School of Public Policy during the second semester of the first year.
+Students spend their first year taking required courses in the USC Leonard Davis School of Gerontology.
+Courses in the Price School of Public Policy commence during the second semester of the first year.

 Students must complete 68 units, including 40 units in gerontology and 28 units in public administration.